 Statutory objective Metric Unit of measurement Baseline Benchmark Outcome Benchmark achieved?

-service-

-enriched units

-for stable

-housing

-(transitional,

-permanent or

-unsubsidized)
+SHA metric #2 Percent of households that exit service- enriched units for stable housing (transitional, permanent or unsubsidized) 0% of exits 70% of exits 77% of exits (57 out of 74 total exits) Yes metrics because the medical respite program model and goals are unique.
+Updates